Banks to be inducted into Portage High School Hall of Fame

-Steve Banks will join a number of Portage High School alum and will be inducted into the Portage High School Hall of Fame this month due to his excellence in sports.
+Jim Banks will join his brother and a number of other distinguished Portage High School alums when he is inducted into the school’s Hall of Fame next Saturday.

 People are also reading…